 1. What type of therapy does a psychotherapist use?

-A psychotherapist like Tammy Fontana may use various types of psychotherapy techniques, including Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Psychodynamic Therapy, and Humanistic Therapy.
+A psychotherapist like Tammy Fontana may use various types of psychotherapy techniques, including Cognitive-Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Psychodynamic Therapy, and Humanistic Therapy.
 The specific approach depends on the client’s individual needs, and therapy goals, aiming to provide tailored support for emotional and psychological growth.

 2. What is the difference between a psychotherapist, a psychologist and a psychiatrist?